-If verification and professional judgement documentation is not provided by the above dates the outstanding balance will be considered to be the stated amount due without aid.
+If verification and professional judgement documentation is not provided by the above dates the outstanding balance will be the stated amount due without aid.
 This process is to protect the student from encountering an unexpected outstanding balance due to the result in reduction of aid as determined by the Department of Education.